-- Develops equipment and work flow systems that are easier for employees to use while reducing injuries and errors
+- Develops equipment and workflow systems that are easier for employees to use while reducing injuries and errors

-- Consults with employees and clients to investigate issues with work space and production
+- Consults with employees and clients to investigate issues with workspace and production Works in roles such as ergonomics engineer, safety and health manager, consultant, systems designer/analyst, usability tester, and professor

 Who Should Apply?

-- Individuals with a Bachelor's degree from an accredited institution, a GPA above 3.0, and strong GRE scores
+- Individuals with a bachelor's degree from an accredited institution, a GPA above 3.0, and strong GRE scores

-Colorado State University in Fort Collins, Colorado.
+Colorado State University in Fort Collins, Colorado

 How to Apply